-We’re here!
+We're here!
 As Matt and I close our time sitting in a bumpy Penske, traveling over 1,000 miles in two 14 hour days, God is beginning a work in me.
 I know I should be excited.
 Filled with anticipation.
 Yet, as we plod through the remaining 30 miles, it hit me.
 This move is no longer surreal, but real.
-I’m not feeling so happy about the giant leap across the coun...Keep Reading
+I'm not feeling so happy about the giant leap across the country from my ...Keep Reading

-Matt and I are having our house “renovated” in order to sell it.
-Read, “destroyed.”
+Matt and I are having our house "renovated" in order to sell it.
+Read, "destroyed."
 As everything is torn to shreds, God has been doing a work on me.
-I’m realizing more and more, a thankful person is a needy person.
-We’ve been living out of the car, packing up every morning, leaving at 8am and returning around 8pm.
-As we caravan Texas a...Keep Reading
+I'm realizing more and more, a thankful person is a needy person.
+We've been living out of the car, packing up every morning, leaving at 8am and returning around 8pm.
+As we caravan Texas as nomads, friends have opened their ...Keep Reading

-What if someone asked you, “How do you live in the gospel?”
+What if someone asked you, "How do you live in the gospel?"
 As Matt and I prepare to move, we have been on a journey through the New Testament and The Gospel Centered Life to answer it.
 How do we live gospel-centered lives?
-Philippians 1:27 commands, “Whatever happens, conduct yourselves in a manner worthy of the gospel of Christ” Sometimes, I lear...Keep Reading
+Philippians 1:27 commands, "Whatever happens, conduct yourselves in a manner worthy of the gospel of Christ" Sometimes, I learn best from the negative...Keep Reading